Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/CWAP/Fz3r0_-_Hacia-la-cima-del-CWAP/MAC-Operations/MAC-Operations_-_Protection_Mechanisms.md

 - Step 5: Backoff Mechanism - If there is any collision, then the pack of mechanism is used in. this mechanism, the colliding devices wait for the random duration of time before attempting to retransmit the data.
 - Step 6: Repeat Process -  The RTS and CTS processes are repeated till each of the data transmission is completed and also helps in minimizing the collisions in CSMA/CA based networks.

-**`Important`**: RTS/CTS are the most used mechanism in Wi-Fi, there's also a mechanism called CTS-to-self that is not a frame defined in the standard, this frame is a CTS frame without a preciding RTS frame, this is usually done by the AP.
+**`Important`**: RTS/CTS is the most used mechanism in Wi-Fi, there's also a mechanism called CTS-to-self that is not a frame defined in the standard, this frame is a CTS frame without a preciding RTS frame.

 ## 🙋🛜🚦 Background Concepts: `Hidden Node`